Employee burnout is debilitating. Burnout steals our joy, our energy, our passion, and our productivity.

-- Overeating, over drinking, or taking drugs
+- Overeating, over-drinking, or taking drugs

 - Taking out frustration on other employees

-- Coming in late/or early
+- Coming into work late or early

-How To Fix It
+How To Address It

 Make sure your employees aren’t overloaded.
-Check in with your team, ask them what they’re spending their time on and find a way to help them balance their responsibilities.
-A healthy work-life balance is essential to avoiding burn-out.
+Check-in with your team, ask them what they’re spending their time on, and find a way to help them balance their responsibilities.
+A healthy work-life balance is essential to avoiding burnout.

 At Nivati, we survey our team once per quarter to check their work-life balance and workload and adjust accordingly.